-- 1) specialized small group or individual instruction around identified academic, basic skill and/or behavioral needs. - 2) additional in-class time and supports to complete homework
+- 1) specialized small group or individual instruction around identified academic, basic skill and/or behavioral needs. - 2) additional in-class time and supports to complete homework.
 Prerequisite: Open to identified students in Grades 9-12 (with teacher recommendation).
 Duration: Full Year.
-Credit: 0.5 Elective. #56 Supported Study:
+Credit: 0.5 Elective.

+#56 Supported Study:

 This course is designed to provide students with academic and homework supports in a smaller group setting.
 The structure of this class is similar to a study hall with additional scaffolded supports in place.
 Some student supports found as part of this class are: small class size, more frequent teacher check-ins, instruction around organization and executive functioning.
 A large portion of this course is designated to provide additional in-class time and supports to complete homework.
 Prerequisite: Open to identified students in Grades 9-12 (with teacher recommendation).
 Duration: Full Year.
+Credit: 0.

-Credit: 0. # 929 Strategic Study:
+# 929 Strategic Study:

 This course is designed to provide students with a structured setting to gain the skills they need in order to be a successful learner in, and beyond, high school.
 They will work to develop skills such as collaboration, self-advocacy, organization, time management, and goal-setting.
 Students will also work to develop awareness and responsibility for their learning style, needs, and strengths, and will be taught to access supports and resources to help them overcome obstacles and gain independence.
+Prerequisite: Open to identified students in Grades 9-12 (with teacher recommendation).
+Duration: Full Year.
+Credit: 0.5 Elective.